-I am very happy to report that at the meeting yesterday of the Committee on the Constitution of the International Conference on Vetiver, chaired by Dr Narong on behalf of the Organizing Committee, China was elected by a popular vote to be the host of the Third International Vetiver Conference in 2 004.
-The Committee also agreed that the theme of the next conference should be "Vetiver and Water".
-Thus supporting a global focus on water quality and availability for which the Vetiver System has great potential.
+I am very happy to report that at the meeting yesterday of the committee on the constitution of the International Conference on Vetiver, chaired by Dr. Narong Chomchalow on behalf of the Organizing Committee of ICV-2, China was elected by popular vote to be the host of the Third International Vetiver Conference in 2004.
+The committee also agreed that the theme of the next conference should be "Vetiver and Water", thus supporting a global focus on water quality and availability for which the vetiver system has great potential.

-In readiness for the Third International Vetiver Conference, some thoughts and consideration for this theme are listed below to provide some focal points for R&D programs.
+In readiness for ICV-3, some thoughts on this theme are listed below to provide focal points for R&D programs.